rifaterdemsahin/ai-vs-freelancer/2_Environment/README.md

 **User Story:** As a channel owner, I want to compare my AI thumbnail against a professional freelancer's design to determine if paying $20 is worth the performance gain.

 **Steps:**
-1. Receive professional thumbnail from Yanaure
+1. Receive professional thumbnail from Yeanur Alam
 2. Upload both thumbnails to YouTube A/B test feature
 3. Run test for 14 days with target video
 4. Collect performance data (CTR, impressions, clicks)